AIR

 2. The ownership lineage

 Each transfer emits a continuation receipt whose commitment includes the prior receipt's hash.
-The chain of custody is therefore an immutable hash-linked DAG specific to the asset.
+The chain of custody is therefore a tamper-evident hash-linked DAG specific to the asset.
 Replay any subset of receipts and the ownership state at that point reconstructs deterministically.

 This means even after the issuer is gone, an auditor can ask "who owned this asset at 2042-03-15?" and get a cryptographically-defended answer.
 Not from a database; from the receipt chain itself.